twilight-rs/http-proxy/README.md

 3000 on the host machine.

 Images come in multiple different variants for metrics, ARM, Discord API v8 and v6.
-You can use these with their corresponding image tags found on [Docker Hub][docker-hub-tags].
+You can use these with their corresponding image tags found on the [Docker Hub tags page][docker-hub-tags].

 ### Running via Cargo